create3000/x_ite/docs/_posts/getting-started.md

 Yeah, tell me!

 X_ITE needs your support, with a small contribution you can make a big difference.
-To support us have a look at: [https://patreon.com/X_ITE](https://patreon.com/X_ITE).
+To support us, have a look at [https://patreon.com/X_ITE](https://patreon.com/X_ITE).

 ## X3D Examples